 The value of equities and equity-related securities may be adversely affected by daily price movements on the stock exchanges.
 Other influencing factors include political and economic news, corporate earnings and significant corporate events.

-Specific risks that are not captured in an appropriate manner by the risk indicator include counterparty risk and liquidity risk.
+Specific risks that are not captured in an appropriate manner by the risk indicator include counterparty risk.

 18. Profile of a typical investor